InkCanSayLot/crm-application/DEPLOYMENT.md

 - Ensure all required variables are set in both platforms
 - Check variable names match exactly (case-sensitive)
 - Verify no trailing spaces or quotes
+- **Vercel Secret Reference Error**: If you get "Environment Variable 'VITE_API_BASE_URL' references Secret 'api_base_url', which does not exist":
+  1. Go to Vercel Dashboard → Your Project → Settings → Environment Variables
+  2. Delete the existing `VITE_API_BASE_URL` variable
+  3. Add it again as "Plain Text" with value: `https://web-production-1e255.up.railway.app/api`
+  4. Redeploy your project

 ### Useful Commands